OctopusDeploy/docs/docs/tenants/tenant-infrastructure.md

 The hosting model for your infrastructure with tenants will vary depending on your application, customers, and sales model.
 Here we'll cover two of the most common implementations:

-- [Dedicated hosting](#dedicated-hosting) - you have dedicated deployment targets for each customer.
+- [Dedicated hosting](#dedicated-hosting): You have dedicated deployment targets for each customer.
 - [Shared hosting](#shared-hosting): You create farms or pools of servers to host all of your customers, achieving higher density.

 You can design and implement both **dedicated** and **shared** multi-tenant hosting models in Octopus using [environments](/docs/infrastructure/environments/index.md), [deployment targets](/docs/infrastructure/index.md), and [tenant tags](/docs/tenants/tenant-tags.md).